-The RMPA/EIS will analyze the impacts of additional development in what was previously considered a fully developed oil and gas play within the San Juan Basin in northwestern New Mexico.
+The RMPA/EIS will analyze the impacts of additional horizontal development of oil and natural gas within the San Juan Basin in northwestern New Mexico.
 Decisions in the Mancos-Gallup RMPA/EIS will be focused on the following resource programs: fluid leasable minerals, vegetation management, lands and realty, and lands with wilderness characteristics (LWC).
 All other resources are outside the scope of this planning effort.
-However, the impacts of the decisions for the resources being addressed will be analyzed with respect to all affected resources.
+However, the impacts of the decisions for the resources being addressed will be analyzed with respect to affected resources.